ROCm/HIP/docs/understand/programming_model.rst

 Asynchronous APIs involving a stream all return a stream event which may be used to synchronize the execution of multiple streams.
 A user may enqueue a barrier onto a stream referencing an event.
-The barrier will block until the command related to the event does not complete, at which point all side effects of the command shall be visible to commands following the barrier, even if those side effects manifest on different devices.
+The barrier will block activity on the stream until the operation related to the event completes.
+After the event completes, all side effects of the operation will be visible to subsequent commands even if those side effects manifest on different devices.

 Streams also support executing user-defined functions as callbacks on the host.
 The stream will not launch subsequent commands until the callback completes.